This is a consolidated setup guide for the BlackBerry Bold 9900. It was last (partially) updated in January 2022.

-Use the BlackBerry Desktop software (still working in 2020 with Windows 10).
-This requires you to connect your phone to your computer via USB cable or bluetooth, which means synchronization only occurs when you do it manually.
-It has the advantage of being very secure and private.
-Look up the official BlackBerry guide in the Wayback Machine at the Internet Archive: http://ca.blackberry.com/support/apps-and-software/desktop-pc.html.
-The link cannot be posted without crashing this site.
+Syncing through BlackBerry Desktop requires you to connect your phone to your computer via USB cable or bluetooth, which means synchronization only occurs when you do it manually.
+The official BlackBerry Desktop User Guide can be downloaded in PDF format from the Wayback Machine at the Internet Archive.
+After you've visited the link, look for the PDF in your download folder.
 The BlackBerry Desktop software can be downloaded here.

-Note that BlackBerry Desktop does not work with MS Outlook 2013 or 2016 64-bit.
-You need the 32-bit version of Outlook 2013 or 2016 if you want to use BlackBerry Desktop to sync your Outlook data with your Bold 9900.
+BlackBerry Desktop synchronization with Microsoft Outlook is still working in 2022 with Windows 10.
+Note that BlackBerry Desktop does not work with 64-bit versions from MS Outlook 2013 onward.
+You need a 32-bit version of Outlook 2013, 2016, 2019, and 2021 if you want to use BlackBerry Desktop to sync your Outlook data with your Bold 9900.
 BlackBerry Desktop does work with earlier 64-bit versions of Outlook.

-BlackBerry OS 7.1 can make use of an old PIM sync protocol, SyncML, to sync the calendar and contacts.
+BlackBerry OS 7.1 can make use of an old Personal Information Management (PIM) sync protocol, SyncML, to sync the calendar, contacts, tasks, and memos.
 You have two options to backup and sync your PIM data wirelessly using SyncML.

 Memotoo offers the ability to sync your calendar, contacts, tasks, and memos to memotoo's cloud, as well as to the major webmail services, Evernote, and Simplenote, among others.
 The downside is that you'll be putting all of your data on someone else’s server.
 Of course, you might already being doing that (on Gmail, Outlook.com, etc.) and it might not matter to you.
 The upside is that you can sync from anywhere at any time, as long as you have a wifi or cellular connection.
 You can create an account and download the app at memotoo.com.

-You can use the OneMediaHub (BBW) or Memotoo (OTA) apps, which are both based on the open-source FUNAMBOL client, to sync with your own SyncML server.
-The OneMediaHub service no longer works, but the app allows you to connect with your own server instead -- as does the Memotoo app.
+You can use the Memotoo (OTA) app, which is based on the open-source FUNAMBOL client, to sync with your own SyncML server.
+The Memotoo app has settings that allow you to connect with your own server instead of memotoo's service.
 The major problem is that the easy to work with open-source servers don't seem to work anymore (FUNAMBOL is impossible to install and eGroupWare dropped SyncML support).
 Horde groupware may still support SyncML, but there are no good guides for setting it up and I have failed repeatedly in my efforts.
 I've had the call out for a successful Horde setup guide since 2014 and no one has ever replied.